 The data of participants who did not perform correctly the secondary task were not coded and therefore excluded from the analyses.
 In Experiment 1a, two participants did not start the motor task when the word "Now" appeared on the screen, one participant interrupted the motor task when he started to speak, and one participant performed the motor task moving at the same time both his arms and hands, thereby not performing alternate movements.
 There were no outliers; none of the participants recalled a number of correct recollection 2 standard deviations above or below the mean, in at least one experimental condition.
 In Experiment 1b, two participants did not perform alternate movements and there was an outlier.
-Therefore, we analysed the data of twenty-eight of the thirty-two participants in Experiment 1a and those of twenty-nine of the thirty-two participants in Experiment 1b.
-Table 1 illustrates the mean scores for types of recollection in the two experimental conditions of the experiments.
+Therefore, we analysed the data of twenty-eight of the thirty-two participants in Experiment 1a and those of twenty-nine of the thirty-two participants in Experiment 1a and those of recollection in the two experimental conditions of the experiments.